-Accommodations on this tour include a mix of welcoming country inns and comfortable hotels located close to the Camino route.
-You will always have a private room and an en-suite (attached) bathroom.
+Accommodations on this tour include a mix of welcoming country inns and simple but comfortable hotels located close to the Camino route.
+You will always have a private room and an en-suite bathroom.
 The accommodation places have been carefully selected for their location, atmosphere and/or unique services.
 Extra nights can be booked at any of the accommodations along the way.

 Click to view default hotels

 - Hotel Ramuntcho (St. Jean Pied de Port)

 - Hosteria de Zubiri (Zubiri)

 - Hotel Europa (Pamplona)